First of all, welcome to the wonderful world of NRL Fantasy Football.

 Like any hobby, there are good and bad aspects to the game.
-For me, I love the social aspect of the game, but I would by lying if I said I also don’t love the stats and trying to find every single little edge.
-The best advice I can give on this is to seek out the good, avoid the bad, and have most of all have fun!
+We love the social aspect of the game, but we would by lying if we said we also don’t love the stats and trying to find every little edge.
+The best advice we can give is to seek out the good, avoid the bad, and have most of all have fun!

-In this article, I will explain the basics, which will be good enough to get you into the top (10,000) finishing teams.
+In this article, we will explain the basics, which will be enough to get you into the top (10,000) finishing teams.
 From there, you can move on to some more complex ideas, which will push you up into the the top 2,500 or so players, and finally into the “little edges”, which make our readers consistent top 1,000 finishers.
-If you played last year and struggled, and follow our advice, I guarantee this simple article will improve your experience.
+If you played last year and struggled, and follow our advice, I guarantee this simple article will improve your experience dramatically.

-A full set of rules written by the NRL can be found here, but I intend to pick out the important bits and simplify the game.
+A full set of rules written by the NRL can be found here, but we intend to pick out the important bits and simplify the game.

 Lets begin.